hknd23/DeepLearningCausal/README.md

 We illustrate the functionality of **DeepLearningCausal** using the two datasets summarized above.
 These datasets are included and briefly described in the manual for the package.

-#### Deep Neural Networks for Meta-Learners Using TensorFlow and Keras3
+#### Deep Neural Networks for Meta-Learners Using reticulate, tensorflow and keras3

+The function `metalearner_deepelearning ()` in our package is employed for deep neural network estimation of the CATEs from the four meta-learner models using reticulate, tensorflow and keras3.
+The code, customization of the deep neural network architecture, and results from the S-learner model using the said function is presented in the paper.
+The code and arguments for the X-learner model by using the `metalearner_deeplearning ()` function is presented below while the results from the X-learner model in this case is reported in the paper.

+<<code for xlearner_deep here>>

+The tutorial for `metalearner_deeplearning ()` using using reticulate, tensorflow and keras3 in the case of the T-learner model is <<here>>.
+The tutorial for `metalearner_deeplearning ()` using using reticulate, tensorflow and keras3 in the case of the R-learner model is <<here>>.

 #### Deep Neural Networks for Meta-Learners Using R Neural Net
-The function `metalearner_deepneural` in the package estimates the CATEs from the four meta-learner models using deep neural networks: T-learner, S-learner, X-learner and R-learner.
+The function `metalearner_neural ()` in the package estimates the CATEs from the four meta-learner models using deep neural networks: T-learner, S-learner, X-learner and R-learner.
 The example below shows via a tutorial the applicability of this function for a small number of observations (*N*) from our survey response (specifically, survey experiment) dataset in Example 1.

 ``` r
 slearner_nn <- metalearner_deepneural(cov.formula = response_formula,